 - How many impressions and conversions each form is getting

-As a result, you can begin optimizing your WordPress forms to get more conversions.
-That way you can generate more signups and boost sales in your online shop.
+With this data, you can begin optimizing your WordPress forms to get more signups and sales.

 Click the Real-Time tab to see your users’ activity on real-time.